krisrs1128/learned_inference/notes/outline.md

        prediction
     3. But we haven't learned how to use those streams to draw better generalizable inferences in more sensitive contexts
+  C. We need to think of methods for working at several scales.
+The idea of single-scale sampling is a bit naive.
+Our aggregation approach is something, but lots of things unknown.